WebexCC-SA/LAB-21177/docs/Excercise5.md

 <<< Screen shot >>>

-- Review the queue status section before enabling the toggle switch to apply AI Routing:
+- Review the queue status section in it before the toggle switch to apply AI Routing was enabled:
 	- KPI Selected: Handle Time
 	- Potential: This queue has high potential for AI Routing.
 	- Analyzer Link: Analyzer report which highlgihts how AI routing is behaving.